 Inasmuch as it is possible for any man and woman, freeborn and unencumbered, to take one another in marriage, the number of such unions has greatly proliferated in all the known world.
-While many of these unions are properly taken, yet the Church can neither vouchsafe their legitimacy, nor attest to their character, nevertheless all may properly be known by the honorific, Man and Wife.
+While many of these unions are properly taken, the Church can neither vouchsafe their legitimacy, nor attest to their character, nevertheless all who have received the Rite of Initiation and the Rite of Maturation may properly be known by the honorific, Man and Wife.

 As you may have cause to bind two in marriage, it is proper to use the ceremony following:

-Having heard the man and woman give their free and unencumbered desires to take the other in marriage, have them both confess their wrongs; then have them kneel and recite the oaths following using these words:
+Having heard the man and woman give their free and unencumbered desires to take the other in marriage, have them both receive the Rite of Restoration; then have them kneel and recite the oaths following using these words:

 No comments: